Cao Guojiu

+In other versions of his myth, he was Emperor Renzong's actual brother and attempted to reform Renzong due to his political corruption.

 Cao is often depicted dressed in official robes and holding a jade tablet or paiban (clapper).
 He is also regarded as the patron deity of acting and theatre.

 Modern references

 In the television show Jackie Chan Adventures, Cao was shown to be the Immortal who sealed away Tchang Zu, The Thunder Demon.
 He was depicted as missing his lower right leg, seemingly mistaken for Li Tieguai, and was instead later revealed as the Immortal who first sealed away Bai Tza, The Water Demon by way of the gourd that Uncle used to later seal her away permanently.